-Now that you have a better understanding of bounce rate, let’s run through how you can reduce it: keeping people on your site for longer, improving your SEO and boosting your conversions.
+Now that you have a better understanding of bounce rate, let’s run through 11 ways you can reduce it.
+In doing so, you’ll keep people on your site for longer, improve your SEO and boost your conversions.

 First and foremost, you want to be sure that you are attracting the kind of users you want.
 If you’re attracting users that have no interest in your business, they are sure to bounce straight away.

 Utilise keyword optimisation to attract your ideal audience to your site.
 The more relevant someone is, the more likely they are to stick around and see what your business has to say.
 If your site is suffering from a high bounce rate, revisit your home page or key landing pages and think about altering your keywords.

 Incorporating hyperlinks throughout your content is a great way to keep visitors on your site for longer.
 However, the best practices for using links differ depending on whether you are using inbound (links to other pages on your site) or outbound (links to different websites) links.

 Inbound links: Make sure any internal links open in the same window.
 If an internal link opens in a new tab, Google will still count that as someone leaving your site.